Nonlinear Response Identities and Bounds for Nonequilibrium Steady States

 This inequality arises because two consecutive transitions from $m$ to $n$ must include at least one cycle through sequential first passages ($n\to m$ followed by $m\to n$) and thus take more time on average.
-The equal sign is taken for two-state systems. { Physically, the inequality implies that the more frequently transitions occur between two given states, the more kinetically indistinguishable they become.} Combining Eq.~\eqref{eq:flux-mfpt_bound} with the exact expressions in Eq.~\eqref{eq:perturbed_unperturbed} yields a universal bound on the scaling factor defined in Eq.~\eqref{eq:scaling_factor} \cite{supplemental_material}:
+Equality holds for two-state systems. {More generally, Eq.~\eqref{eq:flux-mfpt_bound} is saturated whenever the transition $m\leftrightarrow n$ acts as an unavoidable kinetic gateway between the two endpoints; see \cite{supplemental_material} Sec.~III~B.} {Physically, the inequality implies that the more frequently transitions occur between two given states, the more kinetically indistinguishable they become.} Combining Eq.~\eqref{eq:flux-mfpt_bound} with the exact expressions in Eq.~\eqref{eq:perturbed_unperturbed} yields a universal bound on the scaling factor defined in Eq.~\eqref{eq:scaling_factor} ({see \cite{supplemental_material} Sec.
+IV for the proof}):

-indicating that the change in local quantities is bounded by the perturbation strength.
+indicating that the change in local quantities is bounded by the perturbation strength. {In fact, $R_X$ is a monotone function of a single kinetic parameter $\alpha\in[0,1]$ as seen in Eq.~\eqref{eq:perturbed_unperturbed}, so the upper/lower bounds correspond to $\alpha\to 1$ and $\alpha\to 0$, respectively (\cite{supplemental_material} Sec.~IV).}